sagangwee/sagangwee.github.io/_posts/2013-12-28-introducing-hyde.md

 <a href="https://github.com/sagangwee/SD_Hacks_Jousting"><strong>Joust to Oust</strong></a> | C#, Unity
 (October 2016)

-* 3D jousting computer game built with Unity in C# in which the player controls his/her lance using a smartphone
+* 3D jousting computer game built in which the player controls his/her lance using a smartphone
 * Built at SD Hacks 2016
 * Created weapon animation and player avatar movement scripts